docopt/docopt/README.md

       --select=errors      select errors and warnings (e.g. E,W6)
       --ignore=errors      skip errors and warnings (e.g. E4,W)
-      --show-source        show source code for each error --show-pep8          show text of PEP 8 for each error --statistics         count errors and warnings
+      --show-source        show source code for each error
-      --count              print total number of errors and warnings to standard error and set exit code to 1 if total is not null --benchmark          measure processing speed
-      --testsuite=dir      run regression tests from dir
-      --doctest            run doctest on myself

     """
     from docopt import docopt